-In the United States, one in three women experience pelvic floor disorders.
+In the United States, women experience pelvic floor disorders.

 It’s a common ailment and so are surgical procedures to treat it.

-According to a recent study in the Journal of the American Medical Association (JAMA), failure rates for two procedures used to treat the disorder were equally high, coming in at more than 60 percent.
+According to a in the Journal of the American Medical Association (JAMA), failure rates for two procedures used to treat the disorder were equally high, coming in at more than 60 percent.

 Despite this high failure rate, more than half of the women surveyed still reported a better quality of life after the procedure.

 Pelvic floor disorders can cause incontinence and painful intercourse.
 They can also cause pelvic organs to bulge into the vaginal canal.